 All of our Maritime Workshops can be privately purchased and scheduled (see workshop descriptions below).
 We can bring our workshops to your neighborhood, your boat, your school, your lodge, or anywhere you need the training.
 We'll come to you!
 Call us to learn more.
-For Spring 2018 semester there are two workshops open for public registration (no prior experience necessary, open to ages 14 and older).
+For fall 2018 semester there are two workshops open for public registration (no prior experience necessary, open to ages 14 and older).

 For those who already have the skills of a Marine Service Technician and would like to add a credential to their name, Kodiak College offers testing for certification through the American Boat and Yacht Council (ABYC).
 ABYC credentials are recognized nationwide by surveyors, lenders, service providers, ports and harbors, and more.
 Call us to learn more about this opportunity.